DZINTARI FOREST: Ideal Day Trip from Riga to Jurmala for Families with Autistic Children

-• 4 min read
+- 4 min read

-The Dzintari Forest is only a 25 minute drive from central Riga and is very autism friendly.
-Easy to get to by train or bus, this coastal park really does offer the basis for a perfect day trip for all the family.
+Easy to get to by train or bus, the Dzintari Forest really does offer the basis for a perfect day trip for families with autistic children.

-WHY VISIT THE DZINTARI FOREST PARK?
+WHY DID WE VISIT THE DZINTARI FOREST PARK WITH OUR AUTISTIC CHILDREN?

-The Dzintari Forest Park now offers carefully laid out all-weather paths and activities for all ages explicitly designed to encourage local inhabitants and visitors to come and spend time in this beautiful space during all months of the year.
-We thoroughly enjoyed our visit and were impressed with its facilities.
-It was very autism / adhd friendly and the boys had a wonderful time.
+When I sat down to do my research I discovered that the Dzintari Forest Park now offers carefully laid out all-weather paths and activities for all ages explicitly designed to encourage locals and visitors to come and spend time in this beautiful space.
+Open during all months of the year the Dzintari Forest looked fun, exciting and a great way to spend time outside with our autistic kids.

-Our favourite part of the forest park was the Dzintari observation tower.
+Our favourite part of Jurmala's forest park was the Dzintari observation tower.
 It stands 33.5m tall and their is a viewing platform at the top, as well as 11 other platforms where you can take a break on the walk up.
 That's right - there is no lift AND it has been constructed out of see through metal grille.
 I am not afraid of heights but even I found it a bit challenging for my vertigo!

 Literally as soon as the boys saw it they wanted to race straight to the top - they absolutely loved the whole experience and the views of the Baltic sea in the distance are worth the climb.